ninja-labs-tech/verify-pdf/README.md

 * issuedBy: The issuer of the certificate.
 * issuedTo: The owner of the certificate.
-* validityPeriod: The start and end time of the certificate
+* validityPeriod: The start and end date of the certificate.
+* pemCertificate: Certificate in pem format.
+* clientCertificate: true for the client certificate.

 ## Dependencies